STAMP-project/camp/README.md

     *   By substituting the FROM statement of a Dockerimage file
     *   By substituting an image of a docker-compose file
+    *   Or by doing substitution in any file you `ADD` in your Dockerfile

 Further, we need to identify variation points of your configuration, e.g., java versions.
 We fill out feature.yml with this information.
 We